syed-omar-93/Global-Development-Analytics-Engineering-Pipeline-dbt-Snowflake-/README.md

+# Global Development of the most populous 20 countries
-This is a project to understand and explore a few development indicators of the world's 20 most populous countries.
+This is a project to explore and compare  a few development indicators of the world's 20 most populous countries.

-Data Sources
+### Data Sources

 This project uses publicly available datasets from the World Bank DataBank: